Banana Prince: Reception

 Banana Prince was met with mixed reception from critics since its release.
 Aktueller Software Markts Thomas Morgen commended the plant-growing mechanic and overall playability but felt mixed in regards to the audiovisual presentation, stating that the game was "rather boring".
 Likewise, Mega Funs Markus Appel and Sandrie Souleiman felt that the visuals were bearable but praised the music.
 Both Appel and Souleiman liked the question-based bonus rounds due to their simplicity as well as the story but ultimately remarked that it was an above-average title due to lack of direction.
 In contrast, Video Games Stephan Englhart noted that its focus on collecting fruit was fresh and gave positive remarks to the varied character animations, technical presentation, precise controls and graphically varied stages.
 Total!s Thomas Hellwig commented that its gameplay and controls were good but the rest was "rather sloppy" due to the visuals, music and poor text translation.

 Retrospective reviews for Banana Prince have been positive.
 Game Freaks 365s Stan Stepanic compared the game with Kirby's Adventure due to its styling and storyline.
 Stepanic gave praise to the graphics due to the lack of flickering and slowdown, sound design, gameplay and creativity but remarked that the German questions could prove challenging for those not versed in the language.
-Hardcore Gaming 101s Kurt Kalata gave the title a positive outlook.
+Hardcore Gaming 101s Kurt Kalata gave the title a modest recommendation.